plandes/clj-ml-model/README.md

 Example
 -------
-See the [example repo](https://github.com/plandes/clj-example-nlp-ml) that illustrates how to use this library and contains the code from these examples originate.
+See the [example repo](https://github.com/plandes/clj-example-nlp-ml) that illustrates how to use this library and contains the code from where these examples originate.
 It's highly recommended to clone it and follow along as you peruse this README.

 Usage
 -----